Your Newborn Baby Checklist for the Best Sleep

 as per the SIDS prevention guidelines.

-Most crucial when buying is to get the right size for your baby so it
+Most crucial when buying is to get the right size for your newborn baby

 fits well and gives enough leg-moving space.

 Halo Innovations has affordable prime quality.
-We love their
+I love their

 Halo